aeturrell/coding-for-economists/intro.md

 As well as reading the book, you can also run the code examples for yourself (this is a great way to learn).
 There are a couple of ways to run code from the book:

 1. All pages that have code on can be downloaded to your desktop and run as *Jupyter Notebooks*.
 Click the download symbol in the top right hand corner of the page and select '.ipynb', which stands for 'ipython notebook'.
-To use downloaded notebooks, you'll need a minimum of an installation of Python and the Jupyter (or Jupyter Lab) library (`pip install jupyterlab`).
-To run a downloaded notebook you can either open it directly in Visual Studio Code (see the instructions in the Preliminaries chapter for more on installing Visual Studio Code) or you can run `jupyter lab` on the command line (you can find out more about what a 'command line' is in the book!) and then open the notebook file.
+You will need to install software on your computer to run Jupyter Notebooks.

 2. Most pages that have code on can be run as a *Google Colab* notebook with a single click on `Colab`, found under the rocket launch button at the top of the page.
 If you need to install any extra packages in a Google Colab session, the syntax is `!pip install packagename` to install a library called 'packagename'.
+No installation is required for Colab notebooks, they are run through a browser.

+If following option 1., to use downloaded notebooks, you'll need a minimum of an installation of Python and an installation of the Jupyter Lab library (`pip install jupyterlab`).
+You can then either run `jupyter lab` on the command line (you can find out more about what a 'command line' is in the book!) and open the notebook file, or open the notebook with Visual Studio Code (you would then also need to install VS Code-there are instructions in the Preliminaries chapter.)

 For a small number of the examples using data, you may need to download the relevant files from this book's github [repository](https://github.com/aeturrell/coding-for-economists/tree/main/data), but this will always be explained in the relevant subsections.